 It also helps in retention.
 You’ve seen all the facts, so it’s certainly no news to you if you’re a small business owner that turnover is still, and will probably always be, a huge problem.
 Statistics say that the average young American worker, Millennials specifically, will change jobs in between 15 and 20 times over the course of their careers.

 That means that on average, these people are changing jobs every three or four years – even quicker when it comes to younger, hourly employees.

-We’ve already talk about how to minimize your turnover rate, and one of the methods that comes up time and time again, and truly works, is giving employees a higher level of autonomy.
+We’ve already talked about how to minimize your turnover rate, and one of the methods that comes up time and time again, and truly works, is giving employees a higher level of autonomy.